mindscan-de/FutureSQR/README.md

   * requires some logic to select a user (suggestion is hard)
   * requires a search/select for a user - without providing the user all user entries

+* render markdown for the discussions

+* attach discussions to files and track the files and the discussions related to the files.

 ## Scrapped plans